This welcome pack contains essential information to help you prepare for your trip to South Africa.

 DBS

-To ensure that we can offer a safe and trusted environment, it is necessary that all trainees and volunteers apply for a Disclosure and Barring Service (DBS) check.
+To ensure that we can offer a safe and trusted environment, it is necessary that all interns and volunteers apply for a Disclosure and Barring Service (DBS) check.

 You can get this via www.gov.uk, currently for 21.50 GBP.